open-watcom/open-watcom-v2/bld/wgml/test/testsrc/readme.txt

 I. Directory "testsrc"

-This directory will contain the source for the four test devices found in the planned directory "testlib".
+This directory contains the source for the five test devices found in the directory "testlib".

     A. Test Device Description

-The four test devices are:
+The five test devices are:

 TEST01  -- a typical character-mode device, using NEWLINE blocks, and
            containing both FINISH blocks to see if both are ever used by wgml 4.0 TEST02  -- TEST01 with ABSOLUTEADDRESS instead of NEWLINE and with the HLINE, VLINE and DBOX blocks added; used to verify that, for devices with the same metrics, the text is assigned the same position on the page whether ABSOLUTEADDRESS is defined or is not defined and the NEWLINE blocks are used.
 It also has only the DOCUMENT FINISH block, showing that wgml 4.0 will use that block if no END FINISH block is present.
 PSTEST  -- TEST02 with the "ps" prefix, used to identify the first set of PS
            Augmentations found.
 This has the same character-mode metrics as TEST01 and TEST02
 PSSPEC  -- This is, essentially, the PS device using the test blocks instead of
            the real ones.
 It was used to identify still more PS Augmentations.
            It is useful in determining exactly how large each word is, as each word is output separately.
+XPSSPEC -- This is PSSSPEC with the names changed to start with "X".
+This can be
+           used to verify that something being done by wgml 4.0 is not, in fact, specific to the PS device but rather to all devices defining the ABSOLUTEADDRESS block.

     B. File Names

 This table gives the defined names and member names for the DEVICE and DRIVER blocks.
 The source file names are the same as the member names.

 Device   | Member Name   | Defined Name
 TEST01:  |               |
  device  | test01        | test01
  driver  | tdrv01        | testdrv01
 TEST02:  |               |
  device  | test02        | test02
  driver  | tdrv02        | testdrv02
 PSTEST:  |               |
  device  | pstest        | pstest
  driver  | pstdrv        | pstestdrv
 PSSPEC:  |               |
  device  | psspec        | psspec
  driver  | pssdrv        | psspecdrv
+XPSSPEC: |               |
+ device  | xpsspec       | xpsspec
+ driver  | xpssdrv       | xpsspecdrv

 The document files produced will have these extensions (unless overridden by the OUTput option):

 TEST01  -- tx1
 TEST02  -- tx2
 PSTEST  -- pst
 PSSPEC  -- pss
+XPSSPEC -- psx

-Two sets of ten fonts each are provided, one set for use with PSSPEC (based on one of the PS device fonts) and the other set for use with TEST01, TEST02 and PSTEST (based on the font MONO01):
+Two sets of ten fonts each are provided, one set for use with PSSPEC and XPSSPEC (based on one of the PS device fonts) and the other set for use with TEST01, TEST02 and PSTEST (based on the font MONO01):

 Intended
 Font Number  | Member Name   | Defined Name